 If arthritis is limiting your everyday activities and you’re unable to manage your pain with medications, cortisone injections, or physical therapy, a hip replacement might be an option.

 Total Hip Replacement

-With either approach, you can expect to attend physical therapy after surgery, sometimes even the next day.
+With either approach, expect to attend physical therapy after surgery, sometimes even the next day.
 Although it can take up to a year, the majority of patients who undergo total hip replacement surgery feel much better than they did prior to surgery.

 Hip replacement is the most successful orthopedic surgery.
 It allows you to move your hip with greater ease and without pain, making everyday tasks enjoyable again.
 Most people are able to get back to daily activities in about three months.
 For the first six months after surgery while your hip heals, you will have precautions, including no deep bending at the waist or over-rotating the hip.
 Your surgeon will go over specific recommendations.

 Stevens Point Orthopedics’ surgeons are trained in two different hip-replacement techniques.
 The most common is the posterior approach.
 In this surgery, an incision is made on the back and side of the affected hip.
 The muscles on the side of your hip, the gluteal and IT band, are separated, and the smaller muscles that rotate the hip are detached to access the hip in a nerve-free location.
 Your surgeon will replace the ball of your thighbone with one made of surgical metal and replace the damaged cartilage of the acetabular socket with a surgical metal cup.

 An up-and-coming method of hip replacement is the anterior approach, which promises better visualization of the acetabular socket for the surgeon during surgery and decreased pain immediately after surgery.